 - Estimated annual food-at-home expenditures depended minimally on average household income, and were more strongly associated with the number of household members, aggregate household income, and SNAP benefits.

-- Based on our non-traditional urban site selection model, we identified several food deserts with sufficient economic potential to sustain the average sales of a U.S. supermarket.
+- Based on our research, we identified several food deserts with sufficient economic potential to sustain the average sales of a U.S. supermarket.

 Despite this evidence, supermarket executives in the Dallas area continue to avoid these communities, forcing residents to travel outside of their communities to purchase healthier and more affordable food, or continue shopping at local convenience or dollar stores that offer food options that are less healthy and more expensive.
-Since many communities throughout the U.S. are likely experiencing the same challenges, our research team developed a solution that would be cost free and universally beneficial.
+Since many communities throughout the U.S. are experiencing the same challenges. our research has the potential to encourage more investment by food retailers in such communities.

 - Map showing Opportunity Zones designated by IRS to obtain a tax exemption.
 For information on Opportunity Zones, click here.